Ideation: Generating Business Ideas

 Examples:

-Exercise: List 10 "jobs" people are trying to do in your target market.
+Exercise: list 10 "jobs" people are trying to do in your target market.

-The Problem Mining Method
+Problem Mining

 Sources of problems: